 - Over or under fertilization.
 Too little nutrients can stunt growth, too much nutrition can damage the roots and prevent the seedling from taking in water.

 - Excessive moisture and overwatering.
 If the soil remains consistently wet, it can rot the roots and prevent the seed from taking in water.
 It may look like your seed needs water, but in actuality, it needs anything but!
 Make sure to test the moisture of your soil by feeling with your fingers.
 Soil should be moist but not soaked.
+Let the soil dry out a little between waterings.

 4. Seedlings have pale, discolored leaves; or leggy, spindly growth